Economics of Money, Banking and Financial Markets, The, Business School Edition, 5th edition

 Enjoy perks from special partners and offers for students

 Find it fast

-The Economics of Money, Banking and Financial Markets: Business School Edition builds a framework for understanding financial markets, tailored to meet your needs in business school.
-The text brings a fresh perspective to the major questions surrounding today's financial policy.
-Influenced by his term as Governor of the Federal Reserve, Frederic Mishkin offers you his unique viewpoint.
-He brings informed insight into the monetary policy process, the regulation and supervision of the financial system, and the internationalization of financial markets.
-The 5th Edition consists of a unifying, analytic framework for learning.
-The text will provide you with core economic principles and real-world examples.
+The Economics of Money, Banking and Financial Markets, Business School Edition brings a fresh perspective to today's major questions surrounding financial policy.
+Influenced by his term as Governor of the Federal Reserve, Frederic Mishkin offers a unique viewpoint and informed insight into the monetary policy process, the regulation and supervision of the financial system, and the internationalization of financial markets.

 Published by Pearson (September 18th 2020) - Copyright © 2019